Potential weights and implicit causal designs in linear regression: Additional results

-\begin{theorem}[Invariance under reparameterization] Consider a population regression specification in the sense of \cref{defn:population_regression_specification}.
+\begin{theorem}[Invariance under reparameterization] Consider a population regression specification $(\Lambda, G_n, z_1,\ldots, z_n)$.
 Consider an invertible matrix $M$ and another population specification defined by $\tilde z_t (\bx_i, \bw) = M z_t (\bx_i, \bw)$ and $\tilde \Lambda = \Lambda M'$, so that the two vectors of coefficients represent the same underlying contrasts.
 Then the potential weights associated with the two regression specifications are the same.
 The estimated potential weights are also the same.

 \end{theorem}

 \begin{proof} We can easily see that the second regression specification has Gram matrix $\tilde G_n = M G_n M'$ (and $\widehat {\tilde {G}_n} = M \hat G_n M'$).
 Thus the potential weights for the second specification are The corresponding equalities similarly hold for the estimated potential weights. \end{proof}